PureNimble/ISEP-LAPR2/docs/sprintC/US08/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an agent, I intend to see the list of property announcement requests made to myself, so that i can post the announcement

 ### 1.2.
 Customer Specifications and Clarifications